-In Morocco, both traditional buttermilk and cultured buttermilk are available and are most often made with goat's milk rather than cow's milk.
+Is laban buttermilk?
+Yes, but not necessarily as we understand it in the Western world.
+And even the source may differ; it's not always made from cow's milk.
+In Morocco, both traditional buttermilk and cultured buttermilk are available, and are most often made with goat's milk rather than cow's milk.

 Cultured buttermilk, on the other hand, is made by fermenting milk, preferably fresh to retain beneficial bacteria but most often pasteurized.
 The low-fat or nonfat milk is fermented to turn the sugars into lactic acid.
 The resulting liquid is usually thicker than traditional buttermilk and is tart in flavor because of its increased acidity.
 This is what is sold in cartons among the dairy products in markets across the United States.
 Traditional and cultured buttermilk cannot be used interchangeably as their consistency and taste differ dramatically.

-Lban is enjoyed as a beverage in Morocco.
+Laban is enjoyed as a refreshing beverage in the Middle East, especially Lebanon, Turkey, and Iran—in homes, cafes, and in cities where it is sold by street vendors.
 It is particularly popular following a meal of couscous, when it might be served alone or even mixed into plain couscous.
-Lban is also an ingredient in many dishes, often those with lamb, cucumber, and barley; recipes such as kibbee bi laban (a rice ball), shorbah-Ib-laban (lamb or beef steaks with yogurt sauce), and sheesh burruk (stuffed dumplings in a lban broth), all call for lban.
+Laban is also an ingredient in many dishes, often those with lamb, cucumber, and barley; recipes such as kibbeh bi laban (a rice ball), shorbah-Ib-laban (lamb or beef steaks with yogurt sauce), and shish barak (stuffed dumplings in a laban broth), all call for laban.

-Lban produced without pasteurization, a method of high-heat sterilization that kills any bacteria in the milk, is also a good source of probiotics, the gut-friendly microbes that cultivate healthy digestion.
-The process of pasteurization kills them along with any bacteria that could lead to illness, so commercially available buttermilk in the United States does not have this benefit.
+Laban is also produced without pasteurization—a method of high-heat sterilization that kills any bacteria in the milk.
+The process of pasteurization kills beneficial bacteria along with any bacteria that could lead to illness, so commercially available buttermilk in the United States does not have this benefit.
+Laban is also a good source of probiotics, the gut-friendly microbes that help cultivate healthy digestion.